-As more and more companies realize the increasing importance of project management training, there has been an increase in the need for skilled management workers to fill those roles.
-According to a study by the Project Management Institute, businesses will need 87.7 million individuals working in project managerial roles.
+As more and more companies realize the importance of project management training, the demand for skilled management workers continues to rise.
+According to one study by the Project Management Institute, by 2027 businesses will need 87.7 million individuals working in project managerial roles.

 Roles and Responsibilities of the Project Manager

-A project manager takes responsibility for a specific project or a number of projects within an organization.
-They are in charge of planning, budgeting, monitoring and reporting the project with the use of project management tools.
+A project manager’s role is to take on the responsibility for a specific project or several projects within an organization.
+They are in charge of planning, budgeting, monitoring and reporting the project with the use of various project management methodologies, such as blockchain and Lean Six Sigma.
 Sometimes, they may even be required to pitch the idea of the project and lead it until its fruition.

 One of the main project manager roles and responsibilities is to act as a bridge between the upper management and the people who are actually responsible for the execution of the project.
 They need to make sure that the project runs smoothly and stays on schedule.
 They also need to update the progress of the project regularly to the upper management.

 There is no such thing as one general project management skill set that fits all.
 To lead a successful project, a project manager needs to be skilled in almost all fields - from tech to human resources, from marketing to construction and everything else in between.
-It is one of the most complex fields of work out there, but it sure is never a dull one.
+It’s a complex but rewarding field.

-Here are some of the most sought after skills that successful project managers need to have:
+Here are some of the most sought-after skills that successful project managers must have:

 - A solid understanding of business cases and risk management processes